SatoshiUnit/ET_model/README.md

-# Optimal Time of ET Sale in Secondary Market
+# Optimal Timing of ET Sale in Secondary Market
 We model the market of execution tickets (ETs) as that of auctions of block building right where the ticket holder endogeously time the sale initiation.
 The framework aims to explore a conjectured equivalence between ETs and the spot / just-in-time auctions as mediated by MEV-Boost.
 ET markets are defined before providing an auction model.
 For a revenue-, equivalently, MEV-maximizing, and risk neutral proposer, and the execution right matures in a finite period of time, if the proposer optimally sells the right closer to the expiry date, buyers of the ticket must exercise the prposing right immediately.
 The ET mechanism with deterministic maturity, therefore, becomes a spot auction that takes place at its maturity date.
 In other words, the ET holder exerts control over the exercise decision of the buyer, hence, the time of the spot auctions, which may spur censorship issues and centralize the ET supply.

 ## ET Market